onzfonz/comp227/src/content/4/en/part4c.md

 ### Mongoose schema for users

-In this case, we decide to store the ids of the notes created by the user in the user document.
+In this case, we decide to store the ids of the tasks created by the user in the user document.
 Let's define the model for representing a user in the *models/user.js* file:

 ```js